 Level 3 Offender to Be Released in the Backus Area

-Cass County Sheriff Tom Burch reports a Risk Level 3 offender will be released near the Backus area on February 15th according to a press release.
+A Risk Level 3 offender will be released near the Backus area on Feb.
+15, according to a press release from Cass County Sheriff Tom Burch.

-49-year old Michael Paul Henson has been identified as the offender according to the release.

-Listed in the release, Henson will be located in the vicinity of Swede Lake Trail Southwest and 12th Street Southwest, rural Backus, MN.
+Henson will be located in the vicinity of Swede Lake Trail SW and 12th Street SW in rural Backus.

 Lakeland News is member supported content.
 Please consider supporting Lakeland News today.